jennerhanni/GraphletDB/README.md

 git clone https://github.com/jennerhanni/GraphletJS.git
 ```

-In your web browser, open the `index.html` file located in the `demo` directory.
+Then, open the `index.html` file located in the `demo` directory in your web browser.

 ## GraphletJS Schema